 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection, however, some areas of loose/ uneven flooring were noted.
+Notes No significant defects noted within the limitations of the inspection.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type, however, general wear and tear was evident.
-Glass panelling was noted to some of the internal doors.
-It is assumed
+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen fittings are generally in adequate condition for their age and type, however, some sections of defective grouting were noted to the tile backsplash.